 Bequia, the largest of St. Vincent’s Grenadines, has long been a favorite of yachtspeople.
 Isolated enough to remain relatively unspoiled, yet lively enough to be stimulating and entertaining, it provides a blend of the old and new that many find perfect.
-It is well connected to St. Vincent and the other Grenadines both by the new airport and by the cheaper and more traditional ferries.
-The Admiral makes four trips a day on weekdays: the first ferry normally leaves Bequia at 0630 and the last returns at 1900.
-Some yachtspeople leave their boats anchored in Bequia and take a ferry over to visit St. Vincent.
-Check the free Caribbean Compass newspaper or the tourist office behind the main dock for the latest ferry schedule.
-The traditional sailing schooner Friendship Rose which served as the Bequia ferry for many years, has now been refitted as a charter boat.
+It is well connected with St. Vincent and the other Grenadines, both by a small airport and by the cheaper and more traditional ferries.
+Some yachtspeople leave their boats anchored in Bequia and take a ferry to visit St. Vincent.

-Bequia is an island of sailors and boats, linked to the outside world mainly by the sea.
-The old traditions continue.
-Boats are built on the beach in the shade of palm trees.
-Everything from little “two bow” fishing boats to grand schooners are built by eye, using only simple hand tools.
-A big launching is always a festive occasion, with rum flowing freely, music playing and hundreds of brightly dressed people helping to roll the boat down the beach into the sea.
-Bequians travel all over the world on cargo vessels, and quite a few have ended up owning their own.
-Some are intrepid fishermen who venture all over the Grenadines in little open boats.
-While the tradition of fishing under sail has all but died out, it has been replaced by a new one – racing sports fishing boats, either genuine old ones, or new, higher-tech ones based on the same concept.
+Bequia is an island of sailors and boats, linked to the outside world mainly by the sea, and the old traditions continue.
+Boats are built on the beach in the shade of palm trees, though these days the building methods are a lot more high tech, and the traditional fishing boats have morphed into sports boats capable of speeds well over 10 knots.
+Bequians travel all over the world on cargo vessels, quite a few have ended up owning their own, and some are intrepid fishermen who venture all over the Grenadines in little open boats.

-The island has an active whaling station in a low-key and very traditional way.
-By IWC agreement, local whalers can take four whales a year, and in some years they do not get any.
-The whaling season is between February and April.
+The island has an active whaling station in a low-key and traditional way.
+By International Whaling Commission agreement, local whalers can take four whales a year, but in some years they do not get any.
+The whaling season is from February to April.
 At this time of year humpback whales leave their northern feeding grounds and head south to mate and bear young.
-Few people are left in Bequia with the skills necessary to hunt them ~ a daring feat in an open sailing boat, using hand thrown harpoons.
+Few people are left in Bequia with the skills necessary to hunt them; a daring feat in an open sailing boat, using hand-thrown harpoons.
 On the rare occasions that they make a kill, the hunters tow the whale to Semplers Cay for butchering.

-Bequians are a proud people, descendants of settlers who came from North America on whaling boats, from farms in Scotland, from France as freebooters and from Africa.
+Bequians are a proud people, descendants of settlers who came from North America, on whaling boats from farms in Scotland, from France as freebooters, and as slaves from Africa.

-Bequia?s main harbor is Admiralty Bay.
-There is a harbor on the south coast called Friendship Bay and a daytime anchorage at Petit Nevis.
+Bequia’s main harbor is Admiralty Bay.
+Friendship Bay is a harbor on the south coast, and there is a daytime anchorage at Petit Nevis.